ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ![RFM Distribution](./reports/figures/FE_rfmdist.png)

-The focus of this project is on clustering, so only the non-outliers were processed by the model.
-It is imperative to perform separate analysis on outliers as they represent extreme behaviours by the customers, such as very big spending and very frequent purchases.
-Below is the boxplot of the modeling data after outliers were separated:
+This project emphasizes clustering, so only non-outlier data points were used in the model.
+It is essential to conduct separate analyses on outliers because they represent extreme behaviors of customers, such as significant spending and frequent purchases.
+Below is the boxplot of the modeling data after the outliers were removed:

 ![RFM Outliers](./reports/figures/FE_del_outliers.png)